Incentivized Federated Learning and Unlearning: Optimal Incentive Mechanism in Unlearning-Allowed Scenario

-For the convenience of presentation, we define Based on these two metrics, we first present two special cases of the optimal data sizes, which we call all-independent and all-dependent. \begin{proposition} Two special cases of the optimal data sizes follow: \begin{itemize} \item \emph{All-independent.} If then the optimal data sizes in the contract are \item \emph{All-dependent.} If
+Based on these two metrics, we first present two special cases of the optimal data sizes, which we call all-independent and all-dependent. \begin{proposition} Two special cases of the optimal data sizes follow: \begin{itemize} \item \emph{All-independent.} If